Finbuckle.

 property of the TenantInfo

-then the db context will need to configures itself in its OnConfiguring
+then the db context will need to configure itself in its OnConfiguring

 method using its inherited ConnectionString